 Amazon: Recommends products based on purchasing patterns, wishlists, and browsing behavior, helping users discover new items aligned with their interests.

-Need for Large Datasets to Train Effective Deep Learning Models Deep learning models rely heavily on large, diverse datasets to learn patterns accurately.
+Need for Large Datasets to Train Effective Deep Learning Models Deep learning modelsrely heavily on large, diverse datasets to learn patterns accurately.
 These datasets must be comprehensive to enable models to generalize well across various contexts, but gathering and curating such data is often challenging.

 Importance of Computational Resources Like GPUs and TPUs Training deep learning models requires significant computational power, often provided by GPUs (Graphics Processing Units) and TPUs (Tensor Processing Units).
 These specialized processors accelerate the training of complex models, but they can be costly and consume high amounts of energy, posing sustainability concerns.